mikealsim/remove_bw/README.md

-# remove_white
+# About
-This python aplication will remove all white from an image.
+This python aplication and library will remove all white or black from an image.

-This application and library is based on a phtoshop plugin I created, call killwhite.
+It's based on a previous phtoshop plugin I created, call killwhite.

 In the case of [127] gray pixel, it finds the amount of white in the pixel (50%), then sets the pixel to black, and adds a 50% alpha.
 Thus the finnal result apear to not have changed but now has a transparency.
 99% black is still 1% white and will have a 1% alpha.